twystd/tweetnacl-android/README.md

 2. Alternatively invoke the Android NDK ndk-build script from the jni directory in the native-lib project

-3. To build the Benchmark project:
+3. To build the 'benchmark' project:
    - update the Android section of the project properties so that the android-support-v7-appcompat library project references the Android SDK extras/android/support/v7/appcompat project (or a copy thereof)